 The most important thing to know is that, if you get into an accident, you are generally responsible for the payment of your medical bills as you incur them.
 The only exceptions are usually car accidents in “no fault” states (discussed below) and accidents involving "medical payments" (or "med pay") insurance coverage.

 Even if the person who injured you is clearly at fault, the law does not require him or her to pay your medical bills on an ongoing basis.
-The only thing the law requires is that, if the other person is at fault, he or she must pay you damages to resolve your lawsuit -- and in many cases, your medical bills are a part of those damages.
+The only thing the law requires is that, if the other person is found at fault in court, he or she must pay your damages—and in a personal injury case, your medical treatment is a big part of those damages.
 But the defendant does not have to pay your medical bills as they come in.
 Learn more about damages in a personal injury case and how medical treatment affects the value of an injury claim.

 After your medical bills exceed the state’s “no fault” limit, you are responsible for paying them.
 If you have health insurance, your health insurer will pay your medical bills.
 If you are on Medicare or a state run health insurance program through Medicaid, those entities will pay the bills.
 If you do not have health insurance, Medicare, or Medicaid, then you are responsible for working out payment arrangements with your health care providers.